-Departments must establish procedures to ensure that identifiers are safeguarded and kept confidential.

-- Departments must establish procedures to ensure that personal identifiers are protected from disclosure to non-governmental entities, unless the disclosure is authorized by law.
-Procedures regarding FOIA should be reviewed to ensure conformance with these laws. - Departments must establish policies and procedures governing record retention and disposal of varying types of state records as permitted by applicable law.
+- Departments must establish procedures to ensure that identifiers are safeguarded and kept confidential. - Departments must establish procedures to ensure that personal identifiers are protected from disclosure to non-governmental entities, unless the disclosure is authorized by law.
+Procedures regarding FOIA should be reviewed to ensure conformance with these laws. - Departments must establish policies and procedures governing record retention and disposal of varying types of state records as permitted by applicable law. - Secretary of Administration may appoint record administrator who must manage records in accordance with laws regarding public record retention, maintenance, and disposal. - Each agency must designate an agency records manager to carry out management of government records.